CloudLabsAI-Azure/hack-in-a-day-challenges/knowledge-navigator-agent (internal-copilot)/overview.md

 # Knowledge Navigator Agent (Internal Copilot) – Hack in a Day

 Welcome to the Knowledge Navigator Agent (Internal Copilot) Hack in a Day!
-Today, you'll learn how to build an AI-powered internal knowledge assistant that helps employees search and access internal documents across different departments.
-Through this hands-on experience, you'll create a copilot that provides answers with proper citations and can trigger helpful actions automatically.
+Today, you'll learn how to build an AI-powered internal knowledge assistant that helps employees search and access 40+ Contoso company documents across multiple departments.
+Through this hands-on experience, you'll create an agent with conversational topics, agent flows, and deploy it to Microsoft Teams.

 ## Introduction

-Your mission is to build a **Knowledge Navigator Agent** that helps employees quickly find information from HR, Finance, IT, and Procurement departments.
-Using Microsoft Copilot Studio's no-code platform, you'll create a conversational AI assistant that searches through department policies and procedures, provides accurate answers with document sources, and can send summaries or create tickets when needed.
+Your mission is to build a **Knowledge Navigator Agent** that helps employees quickly find information from Contoso's comprehensive document library including HR, Finance, IT, Procurement, Sales, Support, and Operations documents.
+Using Microsoft Copilot Studio's no-code platform, you'll create a conversational AI assistant that searches through company policies and procedures, provides accurate answers from the knowledge base, and can trigger automated actions.

-The copilot will serve as a centralized knowledge hub for employees, capable of answering questions about leave policies, procurement requests, travel reimbursements, and IT procedures – with proper citations showing exactly where the information came from.
-You'll also integrate actions using Power Automate to email documents, create support tickets, and send summaries automatically.
+The agent will serve as a centralized knowledge hub for employees, capable of answering questions about HR handbooks, procurement policies, IT governance, expense reimbursements, sales playbooks, and more.
+You'll also create agent flows to email documents to employees and post requests to Microsoft Teams channels – all without writing a single line of code.

 ## Key Tools / Services

 In this lab, you will primarily work with:

-- **Microsoft Copilot Studio** - No-code platform for building conversational AI
+- **Microsoft Copilot Studio** - No-code platform for building conversational AI agents
-- **Generative AI with Citations** - For answering questions with document sources
-- **Power Automate** - For creating flows to email documents and create tickets
+- **SharePoint** - For storing and indexing 40+ Contoso company documents
+- **Agent Flows** - Created within Copilot Studio (not Power Automate portal) for automated actions
+- **Generative AI Topics** - AI-generated conversational topics from natural language descriptions
-- **Microsoft Teams** - For receiving summaries and notifications
+- **Microsoft Teams** - For deploying the agent and receiving request notifications
-- **Microsoft 365** - For authentication and integration across the platform
+- **Office 365 Connectors** - For email and Teams integrations within agent flows

 ## Learning Objectives

 By participating in this Hack in a Day, you will learn how to:

-- Create and configure an internal knowledge copilot in Microsoft Copilot Studio
+- Create and configure an internal knowledge navigator agent in Microsoft Copilot Studio
-- Upload and organize knowledge base documents from multiple departments
+- Connect SharePoint as a knowledge source with 40+ company documents
+- Create a Microsoft Teams channel for receiving requests
+- Build agent flows within Copilot Studio for automated actions (email documents, post to Teams)
-- Design conversational topics grouped by department functions
+- Use generative AI to create conversational topics from natural language descriptions
-- Enable citation-based answers that show document sources
-- Configure trigger actions to email documents, create tickets, and send summaries
+- Connect topics to agent flows and map variables between them
-- Test and publish your knowledge navigator for employee use
+- Deploy and test your agent in Microsoft Teams
-- Implement best practices for enterprise knowledge management with AI
+- Implement best practices for enterprise knowledge management with AI agents

 ## Hack in a Day Format: Challenge-Based

-This hack in a day adopts a challenge-based learning format, providing a hands-on experience through five progressive stages that build a complete Internal Knowledge Navigator.
+This hack in a day adopts a challenge-based learning format, providing a hands-on experience through five progressive stages that build a complete Internal Knowledge Navigator Agent.
 Each challenge focuses on a key capability:

-- **Challenge 1: Create Your Internal Knowledge Copilot** – Set up Copilot Studio and create your first copilot with basic configuration
+- **Challenge 1: Create Agent and SharePoint Site** – Set up Copilot Studio agent, create SharePoint site, and upload 40+ Contoso documents
-- **Challenge 2: Upload Department Documents** – Add policies and process documents from HR, Finance, IT, and Procurement departments
-- **Challenge 3: Design Department Topics** – Build conversational topics grouped by department (Leave policy, Procurement request, Travel reimbursement)
+- **Challenge 2: Connect SharePoint Knowledge Source** – Connect SharePoint to your agent, create Teams channel for requests, disable web search
+- **Challenge 3: Create Agent Flows for Actions** – Build two agent flows within Copilot Studio: Email Document to Employee and Send Request to Teams
-- **Challenge 4: Enable Citation Answers** – Configure AI to provide answers with document source citations
+- **Challenge 4: Create Topics Using Generative AI** – Use AI to generate 4 conversational topics and connect them to your agent flows
-- **Challenge 5: Add Trigger Actions** – Integrate Power Automate to email documents, create tickets, or send summaries
+- **Challenge 5: Publish Agent to Microsoft Teams** – Deploy your agent to Teams, test all topics and flows, configure availability

 Throughout each challenge, you'll:
-- Build practical, real-world knowledge management capabilities
+- Build practical, real-world AI agent capabilities using no-code tools
-- Learn through hands-on configuration and testing
+- Learn through hands-on configuration within Copilot Studio
-- See immediate results as you test each feature
+- See immediate results as you test each topic and flow
-- Create a production-ready internal knowledge assistant
+- Create a production-ready agent deployed to Microsoft Teams

 ## Challenge Overview

-Your journey begins with creating a new copilot in Microsoft Copilot Studio and configuring its basic identity.
-You'll then upload comprehensive internal documentation from HR (leave policies, onboarding guides), Finance (expense policies, reimbursement procedures), IT (support guides, software access), and Procurement (purchase request procedures, vendor management).

-Next, you'll design interactive conversational topics grouped by department that guide employees to the right information with dynamic questions and smart routing.
-You'll configure Generative AI with citations enabled to automatically provide answers that reference the exact document source, building trust and allowing employees to verify information.
+Your journey begins with creating a new agent in Microsoft Copilot Studio, setting up a SharePoint site, and uploading 40+ Contoso company documents covering HR, IT, Procurement, Finance, Sales, Support, and Operations.
+You'll connect this SharePoint site as your agent's knowledge source and create a Microsoft Teams channel to receive employee requests.

+Next, you'll build two agent flows entirely within Copilot Studio (no external Power Automate portal): one to email documents to employees and another to post requests to the Teams channel you created.
+These flows will use Office 365 Outlook and Microsoft Teams connectors.

+Then, you'll use Copilot Studio's generative AI feature to create 4 conversational topics by simply describing what you want in natural language.
+The AI will generate trigger phrases, conversation flows, and variable capturing automatically.
+You'll create topics for document search, emailing documents, submitting requests, and new employee onboarding.
+Two of these topics will call your agent flows.

-Finally, you'll integrate Power Automate to trigger helpful actions such as emailing a specific policy document to an employee, creating a support ticket for complex requests, or sending a summary of the conversation to their manager.
-By the end of this hack in a day, you'll have a fully functional Knowledge Navigator that helps employees find information 10x faster across all departments.
+Finally, you'll publish your agent to Microsoft Teams, test all topics and flows end-to-end, and make it available to your organization.
+By the end of this hack in a day, you'll have a fully functional Knowledge Navigator agent deployed to Teams that helps employees access company information instantly.

 ## Support Contact